amd-aliem/trustee/attestation-service/docs/amd-offline-certificate-cache.md

 When transferring the cache to an air-gapped environment, you must preserve this exact directory structure.
-The entire cache directory should be copied as-is to the location specified in `cache_dir` configuration.
+The entire cache directory should be copied as-is to `/opt/confidential-containers/vcek-cache` in the attestation service container.

 ## Limitations